wcjordan/chalk/README.md

 Add source Github
 Set repository URL to `https://github.com/wcjordan/chalk`
-Set credentials to GitHub app
+Set credentials to Github app.
+Ensure the Github app has permissions on the repo under its installation configuration.

 Delete `Discover pull requests from forks` from the Behaviors
 Ensure Behaviors has: